 They often occur while a person is sleeping or resting.
 They can be gone in a few seconds, but the average duration is 9 minutes.
 They can leave tenderness in the muscle for up to 24 hours after.

-Another theory is that cramps are more likely nowadays, as people no longer squat, a position that stretches the calf muscles.
+Another theory is that cramps are more likely nowadays, as most people no longer squat, a position that stretches the calf muscles.

-Other conditions that may cause cramps are:
+Conditions that may cause cramps include:

-- alcohol abuse
+- alcohol misuse

 - chronic kidney failure

 - restless legs syndrome

 - motor neuron disease

 - Lou Gehrig’s disease (amyotrophic lateral sclerosis, or ALS)

 - spinal nerve irritation or compression